IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The complete automation of the management and control of Service Providers transport networks (IP/MPLS, optical, and microwave transport networks) is vital for meeting emerging demand for high- bandwidth use cases, including 5G and fiber connectivity services.
+The complete automation of the management and control of Service Providers transport networks (IP/MPLS, optical, and microwave transport networks) is vital for meeting emerging demand for high-bandwidth use cases, including 5G and fiber connectivity services.
 The Abstraction and Control of TE Networks (ACTN) architecture and interfaces facilitate the automation and operation of complex optical and IP/MPLS networks through standard interfaces and data models.